uswds/uswds-site/_together/02-findings.md

 Some of the specific insights we heard regarding complex forms include:

-* Users need to know why information is required, what we are using it for, and how it will be protected.
+* Users need to know why information is required and what we are using it for.
+* Users need clear explanations of how their information will be safeguarded and their privacy protected.
 * Some users, especially those in difficult situations, may need to be able to complete a form over several sessions.
 * Not clearly stating upfront what information will be required to complete the form can lead to form abandonment.
 * Forms that make assumptions — such as that all people in a family have the same last name — can be very frustrating for people to complete[^7].